Mesaoria

+Etymology

+The word "Mesaoria" (sometimes spelled "Mesarya"), means "between the mountains" in Greek.

 Geography

-The Mesaoria is the name given to the broad tract of plain which extends across the island from the Bay of Famagusta in the east to that of Morphou in the west, which is a length of 96 km, with a breadth varying from 16 to 32 km.
+The Mesaoria is a broad plain on the island of Cyprus which extends across the island from Famagusta Bay in the east to Morphou Bay in the west and is bounded on the south by the Troodos Mountains and on the north by the Kyrenia Mountains.
+It has a length of 96 km, and a breadth varying from 16 to 32 km.
+It has an area of approximately 1,000 km2.
+It rises to an altitude of 325 m, with an average elevation of perhaps 100 m.

-The streams which traverse it are mere winter torrents, which descend from the southern chain but scarcely reach the sea.
-The Pedias (Pediaeus) and lalias (Yialias, Idalias) lose most of their flood waters in the marshes about Salamis, near the Bay of Famagusta.
-The Pedias rises near Machaira and passes close to Nicosia, indeed flowed through it before the river was diverted by the Venetians.
-The lalias rises very near the source of the Pedias, passes through Nisou, Dali (the ancient Idalion) and Pyroi, and traverses the Mesaoria in a direction more or less parallel with the Pedias.
-A smaller but more constant streams is the Cares (Clarios), which flows from the slopes of Troodos into the Bay of Morphou.
+It has seasonal streams that form from melting snow, which descend from the southern chain and rarely reach the sea.
+The Pedieos and lalias (Yialias, Idalias) lose most of their flood waters in the marshes around Salamis, near Famagusta Bay.
+The Pedieos rises near Machairas Monastery and passes close to Nicosia, and flowed through it before it was diverted by the Venetians.
+The lalias rises near the source of the Pedieos, passes through Nisou, Dali and Pyroi, and traverses the Mesaoria more or less parallel to the Pedieos.
+A smaller but more constant streams is the Cares (Clarios), which flows from the slopes of the Troodos Mountains into the Bay of Morphou.

-The Mesaoria plain is bounded on the east and west by the Mediterranean Sea, on the south by the Troodos mountains and on the north by the Kyrenia mountains (Pentadaktylos).
-It has an area of approximately 1000 km^{2} (390 mi^{2}).
-It rises to an altitude of 325 m (1066 ft), with an average elevation of perhaps 100 m (330 ft).
-There are a number of rivers and other water courses crossing this plain, but none of them have water year round.